gvwilson/sdxjs/en/src/async-programming/index.md

 [% inc file="x-multiple-catch/example.txt" %]

-1. Trace the order of operations: what is created and executed when?
+1. Trace the order of operations: what is created and when is it executed?
 2. What happens if we run these same lines interactively?
     Why do we see something different than what we see when we run this file from the command line?